toanduneee/p0rtSw1gg3r/1. Server-side vulnerabilities/Lab5: User ID controlled by request parameter, with unpredictable user IDs .md

-# Lab: Unprotected admin functionality with unpredictable URL
+# Lab: User ID controlled by request parameter, with unpredictable user IDs

 ## Yêu cầu
 >  This lab has a horizontal privilege escalation vulnerability on the user account page, but identifies users with GUIDs. <br>